 Cause: Gas Leak

-If your furnace smells like gas frequently, turn it off.
-If you know where your main gas supply valve is, turn that off too.
+If your furnace smells like gas frequently, shut it down.
+If you know where your main gas supply valve is, shut that off too.
 Then call the gas company and us for help.

 4. Furnace Smells Like Sewer